 Terminal is a terminal program for GNOME.
 The following terms and their descriptions will help you to be familiar with Terminal and its capabilities.

-A terminal is a text input point in a computer also called the Command Line Interface (CLI).
+A terminal is a text input point in a computer that is also called the Command Line Interface (CLI).

 IBM 3270, VT100 and many others are hardware terminals that are no longer produced as physical devices.
 To emulate these terminals, there are terminal emulators.